-First for me, was Ahmaud Arbury.
+First for me was Ahmaud Arbury.
 I know, he was anything but first.
-There have been hundreds of black men and women killed because they were black, but this is the one that lead to my understanding of the issue.
+There have been hundreds of black men and women killed because they were black, but this is the one that lead to my greater understanding of the issue.
 How can a jogger be run down and killed?
 How can the men not be immediately arrested?
 I couldn’t comprehend.
 I was appalled.

 Then, second, Christian Cooper, a bird-watcher in Central Park.
 Amy Cooper, a dog walker he confronted for not having her dog on a leash, called the police and said a black man was trying to kill her.
 While he was filming her and standing more than six feet away.
 In New York.
 My former city, birthplace and melting pot of the world.
-Threated by a professional white woman with a dog.
+Threatened by a professional white woman with a dog.
 I am a dog mom.
 I would never threaten someone for telling me to put my dog on a leash.
 And unthinkable that I would call 911 saying this man was trying to kill me?
-Are you F—king kidding me?
+Are you kidding me?
 That is absurd.
 Who thinks like that?
 I was dumbfounded.

 Christian Cooper is a Harvard graduate, on the board of Directors of the NYC chapter of Audubon.
 How ridiculously legit is he!
 But does that matter?
 What if he was an uneducated black man?
 He didn’t do anything wrong.
 I was, and am, disgusted that a white woman and rescue dog mom from NYC could act this way.
 We have so much in common.
 How is this possible?
 It made me sick.